-What makes a great pieced top?
+What makes a great pieced tee?

 This top was designed around scraps of a Cavalli jersey print purchased at Mood years ago to make the tops I sold at craft shows.
 It was fun to come upon it in my search for fabrics that would coordinate with my olive wardrobe.
 I love the tigers, the Arabic letters, the fanciful flowers and the glittery sparkles of this unique print.
 As is often the case with well pieced garments, the sections I liked are more effectively featured in the pieced front and back than if the fabric had been used in its entirety.
 In my knit scrap boxes were pieces of gold stretch lace yardage and solid blue jersey to add into the pieced top.

-How to decide the fabric placement
+How to Decide the Fabric Placement

 The first thing to do in a design project like this is identify the best sections of the fabric and begin imagining their placement on the garment.
 In the case of these fabrics, the tigers were placed first.
 There were only two, one calm and one fierce.
 My preference was to have the calm one on the front and the fierce one on the back.
 Comparing the size of the scraps to my full-size grid pelon tee pattern allowed me to begin visualizing the entire composition.